 Today, happily, we are permitted in the Usus Authenticus of the Roman Rite a celebration of the Victory won by Mary ... and by the Rosary Confraternities of the Latin Church.

-It is even more topical this year, when everybody is so enormously excited and politically correct about Slavery.
+It is even more topical this year, when everybody is still so enormously excited and politically correct about Slavery.
 G K Chesterton reminded us of all the Christian Galley Slaves whose freedom followed the smashing of the Turkish Battle Fleet.
 So as the Woke pull down the statues of those who had even tenuous links with the Slave Trade, should we not erect new statues to those who, at Lepanto and through the centuries, liberated Christian slaves from the tyrants who had stolen their lives?

-Perhaps we need a gallant band of Christian youth to go on a cutting-out expedition ... today!! ... and recover the Ottoman flags captured at Lepanto, which poor misguided Montini, S Paul VI, cravenly handed back to Brother Turk.
+And perhaps we need a gallant band of Christian youth to go on a cutting-out expedition ... today!! ... and to recover the Ottoman flags captured at Lepanto, which poor misguided Montini, S Paul VI, cravenly handed back to Brother Turk.
 What a wonderful piece of news that would be in tomorrow's headlines!

-Chesterton reminds his readers that the Turkish galleys at Lepanto had Christian slaves labouring deep within them, each witless in his quiet room in hell / Where a yellow face looks inward through the lattice of his cell, / And he finds his God forgotten, and he seeks no more a sign.
+Chesterton reminds his readers of the Christian slaves labouring deep within the Ottoman galleys, each witless in his quiet room in hell / Where a yellow face looks inward through the lattice of his cell, / And he finds his God forgotten, and he seeks no more a sign.
 But as we take up the joyful story ...

 ...
 Don John of Austria has burst the battle line!